GENERICERROR000/gdbg/README.md

 __(1)__

-WARN: WARN: WARN:

-`Error setting up client: Can't connect to HTTPS URL because the SSL module is not available.`

-WARN: WARN: WARN:

 * [ ] refresh login session id if it fails
   * pydexcom does this here: https://github.com/gagebenne/pydexcom/blob/9bd35b2597513ba6e13ce4e3211a0e8f6517cf33/pydexcom/__init__.py#L341

 __(2)__

+* [ ] have it start as login item
 * [ ] have final app build to applications dir?
-* [ ] have it start as login item

 __(3)__

+* [ ] will the build work on other computers... or must everyone build it?
 * [ ] linux version
   * [ ] run `dexcom_handler.py` as service
   * [ ] create top bar extension